Cepo

-Cepo is a municipal administrative units, formerly known as communes in the Gjirokastër County, southern Albania.
+Çepo is a municipal administrative units, formerly known as communes in the Gjirokastër County, southern Albania.
 At the 2015 local government reform it became a subdivision of the municipality Gjirokastër.
 The municipal unit administrative center is Palokastër village and it consists on 10 other villages which are: Fushëbardhë, Zhulat, Taroninë, Mashkullorë, Çepun, Kodër, Plesat, Kardhiq, Prongji and Humelicë.

 History

-In 1185 the seat of the Orthodox bishopric of Dryinopolis was moved to Cepo until 1395 when it was transferred to Argyrokastron (modern Gjirokastër).
+In 1185 the seat of the Orthodox bishopric of Dryinopolis was moved to Çepo until 1395 when it was transferred to Argyrokastron (modern Gjirokastër).